zackbatist/caa2021-openarchaeo/initial-notes.md

 - Refer to Clemens' 'following' list for a comprehensive list of github users who refer to themselves as archaeologists
   - To compare how many of the total are active
 - How do we deal with accounts created by institutions or collectives?
+  - Theoretically these should still be associated with one or more personal accounts <https://docs.github.com/en/github/getting-started-with-github/types-of-github-accounts>

 ## Tags
 - Used to describe the repo, its purpose as defined by the authors, basically how the items are indexed on the website